Home / Resume / Construction / Carpenter Resume

 Carpentry is one of the best trades to enter without formal experience.
 Here is how to get started:

-The United Brotherhood of Carpenters (UBC) and ABC offer paid apprenticeship programs that combine on-the-job training with classroom instruction.
-You earn while you learn, and the program leads to journeyman certification.
+The United Brotherhood of Carpenters and other sponsors offer paid apprenticeship programs that combine on-the-job training with classroom instruction.
+You earn while you learn, and the program leads to a Journey Worker (journeyman) carpenter certificate.

-The OSHA 10-Hour course costs about $25 online and takes 2 days.
-It is required on most commercial job sites and shows employers you take safety seriously from day one.
+The OSHA 10-Hour Construction Outreach course is required on most commercial job sites and shows employers you take safety seriously from day one.
+Many carpenters add the OSHA 30-Hour card later as they take on lead roles.

 Highlight any hands-on building experience

-Home renovation projects, furniture building, theater set construction, and Habitat for Humanity volunteer work all count.
-If you have built anything with your hands, describe it with measurements and materials.
+Home renovation projects, furniture and cabinet building, theater set construction, and Habitat for Humanity volunteer work all count.
+If you have built anything with your hands, describe it with measurements, materials, and the tools you used.

 Start as a carpenter's helper